Summary

 In a JSON-schema, fields can have parent child relationships.
 A field

 may itself be schema.
-For example, the data
+For example, the data property in

-object that is a flat table
+this standard defines a data object that is a flat table

 with constraints, types, and/or requirements.
 In this way, JSON-schema